hoanggia92202/fullstack-react-template/README.md

 # fullstack-react-template

-*This is a full-stack React SPA template built using webpack.
-All the front-end code can be put in the client directory, and all the back-end code can be put in the server directory.
-All the files will be update if nodemon detects a change.*
+This is a full-stack React SPA template built using webpack.
+All the front-end code can be put in the client directory, all the back-end code can be put in the server directory.
+All the files will be update if nodemon detects a change.

- #### Installation:
+ # Installation

   - clone this repo.
   - npm i
   - npm run dev